lenmetson/speech-time/final-product/moodle_document.md

 | Speeches | 430,577 | 125,078 | 29.05%   |
 | MSPs     | 306     | 105     | 34.31%   |

+Additional data on age was aquired from WikiData.
+Using python, code was written to connect to WikiData's API and pull each MSPs birthdate.

 ## Methodology